echos-code/pgoapi/docs/index.rst

 Accesss PokemonGo-Map in your host (Windows) Browser using the IP address of your Linux guest: 192.168.0.X:5000

-Note: You need to replace all occurrences of eth0 with the name of your network adapter for all commands used in VMWare guest (Linux).
+.. note:: You need to replace all occurrences of eth0 with the name of your network adapter for all commands used in VMWare guest (Linux).
 You can find out your network adapter name and IP address using the following command in Linux terminal:

 .. code-block:: console